garneck/react/README.md

 - your application should provide autocompletion for gql calls based on the schema that was generated
 - your application should use `graphql-tag` for gql queries
 - please remove your fake API from the application
+- the details of player/team that were previously opened in a modal should now have separate pages parametrized by ID which will fetch that precise player/team
+- you should take advantage of pagination data provided by the API (if it does provide pagination data)

 </details>